chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

 ---------------------------
 Running the DEM Simulation
 ---------------------------
 Launching the simulation is as simple as specifying the executable name and the parameter file.
-Assuming that the ``dem_3d`` executable is within your path, the simulation can be launched on a single processor by typing:
+Assuming that the ``dem`` executable is within your path, the simulation can be launched on a single processor by typing:

 .. code-block:: text

-  dem_3d dem-packing-in-fluidized-bed.prm
+  dem dem-packing-in-fluidized-bed.prm

 or in parallel (where 8 represents the number of processors)

 .. code-block:: text

-  mpirun -np 8 dem_3d dem-packing-in-fluidized-bed.prm
+  mpirun -np 8 dem dem-packing-in-fluidized-bed.prm

 Lethe will generate a number of files.
 The most important one bears the extension ``.pvd``.
 It can be read by popular visualization programs such as `Paraview <https://www.paraview.org/>`_.